javierbrea/eslint-plugin-boundaries/packages/website/docs/selectors/selectors.md

 # Selectors

-Selectors describe which files and dependencies a rule applies to.
+Selectors describe which files and dependencies a policy applies to.
 You write them in the `from`, `to`, and `dependency` keys of your [policies](../policies/policies.mdx), and the plugin matches them against the [runtime descriptions](../classification/classification.md) it builds for every analyzed file.

 There are two top-level selector shapes: